 Irv attended John R. Buchtel High School in Akron, Ohio.
 He received both his Bachelor of Arts degree in Speech Pathology and Master’s Degree in Theater at The University of Akron.

 Irv has received four Communicator Awards for his talents as a writer and theater critic, and one Chanticleer Award for acting.
 When he isn’t working on his books or strutting the stages of local community theaters, Irv enjoys keeping up his 1978 red Volkswagen Super Beetle convertible, a good cigar, and spending time with close friends.

 Irv currently resides in Fairlawn, Ohio with his wife of more than 45 years, Francine.
 Francine frequently accompanied Irv to plays and celebrity performances.
 Her role as photographer can be seen in Irv's new books since she was behind the camera for most of the celebrity photos in which Irv appears.

-Irv and Francine have two daughters, Julie and Melanie, and a son-in-law, Chris.
+Irv and Francine have two daughters, Julie and Melanie.